top of page

 Nat Sharp putting up an event poster

-You’ve booked the venue, finalised the programme, organised the branding and your stand.
-Next on your checklist is to begin the task of promoting and marketing your event.
+You’ve booked the venue, finalised the programme, organised the branding, and set up your stand.
+Next on your checklist is the crucial task of promoting and marketing your event.
+With 78% of organisers identifying in-person events as their organisation’s most impactful marketing channel (Bizzabo, 2025), it's clear that a well-executed promotion strategy can make or break an event.

 Here are a few simple tips to maximise the success of your event:

-3. Create a buzz – use social media to promote the event through an event hashtag and encourage those who register to share the event within their own networks.
-You can also do an event countdown and create blog posts to unveil behind the scenes action.
-This will make people feel more involved and constantly remind them about the event so they'll be more inclined to attend.
+3. Create a buzz – use social media to promote the event and encourage those who register to share the event within their own networks.
+You can also do an event countdown and set up your event as an ‘event’ on LinkedIn, Google Business Profile and Facebook.
+This will make people feel more involved and constantly remind them about your event so they'll be more inclined to attend.

 5. Make friends with the media – ensure you keep journalists informed about the event and form a target list of local and relevant trade media.
 Draft a press release and distribute it to core media along with any marketing assets.
 Always send hi-res photography.